bobleung/rails-test-todo/README.md

 2. Log in with your credentials at `/login`
 3. Access the dashboard at `/dashboard`
 4. Manage your profile at `/profile`
+5. Create and manage todo items and sections in the dashboard
+   - Add regular todo items to track tasks
+   - Create sections to organise your todo items
+   - Mark items as complete with a simple checkbox
+   - Edit or delete items directly from the dashboard

 ## Deployment